Retro-Devils/Mugen-Pi-4/README.md

 # How do I config controls for new/added mugen?

+- Have a keyboard plugged in

 - Open pixel

 - Find and rename you exe to mugen.exe.

-- If controller is different than ps3 style.
-Follow above controller conifg EXCEPT edit mugen layout.
-Don't forget a escape key .
+- Click start/games/qjoypad .
+Then double click icon in tray .

-- Remeber to click save .
+- Select mugen layout in qjoypad.
+Then click quick set .

+- Press the button you want to be escape then press escape.
+Then done.

+- Repeat this for player 2.  .

 - With keyboard attached open mugen in retropie .

 - Go to Options

-- Turn Joysticks OFF for both players .
+- Turn Joysticks ON for both players .

-- Press F1 to map player 1.
-WITH YOUR CONTROLLER press the buttons you want .
-Click save

-- Press F2 to map player 2, repeat above .

-- Below is what included mugen layout is mapping to and what all mugens we upload and use will be set like.

-A,B,C,X,Y etc are in mugen.

-player 1:

-up-w

-down-s

-left-a

-right-d

-A-i

-B-o

-C-p

-X-j

-Y-k

-Z-l

-Start-enter

-Select-escape

-Player 2:
-numbers are right side of keyboard

-up-up

-down-down

-left-left

-right-right

-A-1

-B-2

-C-3

-X-4

-Y-5

-Z-6

-Start-right enter
+- Go to joystick config for player 1.
+Configure joystick.
+Repeat for player 2.

+- Go back to options and save your configuration.

 # Where/how do I get mugens?